Flies

 A re-survey of the Tormentil mining bee sites in Yorkshire rediscovered the species at three key sites; Allerthorpe Common, Jugger Howe and Pampledale Moor.
 There were no records of Nomada roberjeotiana although some sites had historic records.

 Monitoring has continued at the sites, plus two historic sites where we hope the species will be rediscovered.
-Numbers are highest at Allerthorpe, where grazing is absent, with lower numbers at the other sites.
-Habitat management of flower-rich margin and sandy nesting sites benefits many other heathland invertebrate species as well as this species.
+Numbers are highest at Allerthorpe, where grazing is absent and Tormentil grows in large flowery clumps, but it has much lower numbers at the other sites.
+Habitat management of flower-rich margin and sandy nesting sites for this species, also benefits many other heathland invertebrate species.

-Habitat management advice provided by SRT has seen scrub management to prevent loss of flower-rich margins on both Allerthorpe and Jugger Howe, plus creation of new nesting habitat at Allerthorpe Common.
-Additionally there has been some grazing control on Jugger Howe, via temporary fencing.
-On Jugger Howe Tormentil growth, where gorse was removed, has already had Tormentil mining bees recorded on it.
+Habitat management advice provided by SRT has seen scrub plus grazing management (Jugger Howe) to prevent loss of flower-rich margins on both Allerthorpe and Jugger Howe, plus ongoing creation of new nesting habitat at Allerthorpe Common.
+Tormentil mining bees appear to using some of the new nesting habitat at Allerthorpe Common.

-In 2023 we will be testing acoustic monitoring for this elusive species.
+In 2025 we will be continuing testing acoustic monitoring and incorporating noise cancelling for this elusive species.